cloudmesh-deprecated/deprectated-django-account-management/doc/source/management/form.rst

      - no
      - These are users that were part of the project but have since left.
-   * - nsf_grant_number
+   * - grant_orgnization
-     - NSF Grant Number
+     - Grant Organization
      - no
-     - NSF Grant Number associated with your experiment, if any.
+     - Organization of the sponsor.
+Examples, NSF, DOE, DoD, NIH, ...
-   * - nsf_grant_url
+   * - grant_number
-     - NSF Grant URL
+     - Grant Number
      - no
+     - Grant Number associated with your experiment, if any.
+   * - grant_url
+     - Grant URL
+     - no
-     - URL to the NSF Grant Abstract on the NSF web site associated with your experiment, if any.
+     - URL to the Grant Abstract on the Grant sponsering web site associated with your experiment, if any.
    * - results
      - Results